david32768/Jynx/README.md

 *	--SKIP_FRAMES do not produce stack map
 *	--SKIP_ANNOTATIONS do not produce annotations
 *	--DOWN_CAST if necessary reduces JVM release to maximum supported by ASM version
+*	--DEBUG exit with stack trace if error
 *	--VERBOSE print all log messages

 ## Jasmin 1.0